Content Information

 - Dispose of used needles promptly in appropriate sharps disposal containers as defined in your school or program bloodborne pathogen plan.

-- Report all needle and other sharps-related injuries immediately to the school administration to follow proper procedures in your school or program bloodborne pathogen plan.
+- Report all needle and other sharps-related injuries immediately to the school or program administration to follow proper procedures the bloodborne pathogen plan.

-- Tell the registered nurse and school leader about hazards from needles that are seen in the work environment.
+- Tell the registered nurse, school leader or program about hazards from needles that are seen in the work environment.

 - Evaluate the effectiveness of prevention efforts and contribute by providing feedback.